agarwalvipin/open_cfa/docs/LOS/Ethics/Reading 90.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">
-**💡 CFA Exam Tip ✍️:** The difference between Standard III(A) Loyalty and Standard VI(A) Disclosure of Conflicts is critical. <strong>Loyalty</strong> means putting clients first. <strong>Disclosure</strong> means being transparent about potential conflicts.
+💡 CFA Exam Tip ✍️:The difference between Standard III(A) Loyalty and Standard VI(A) Disclosure of Conflicts is critical. <strong>Loyalty</strong> means putting clients first. <strong>Disclosure</strong> means being transparent about potential conflicts.
 Sometimes, even with full disclosure, a conflict is so great that you cannot proceed because it would violate your duty of loyalty. ❌
 </div>
 </div>